 Can a university bring an entire team?

-No. Only 1 person will be selected from an institution in a year.
+No. No more than 2 people will be selected from any one institution in any one year.
 The intent is to have students gain experience working with teammates they have never met.

 Do I have to be a member of ACM or SIGHPC to apply?